Riverwood Community Centre has been servicing the community since 1974.

 Build on the foundation of past success

 Barry Higgins, CEO, has been fortunate to take leadership of a strong service with skilled managers and staff as well as a Board very connected to the concerns of our community.
-At the centre of this is our former CEO Pauline Gallagher who gave more than 35 years to developing RCC from a small neighbourhood centre into a team of skilled workers – a large staff and hundreds of volunteers, focused upon running three Community Centres:
+RCC has gone from a small neighbourhood centre 40 years ago, and developed into a team of highly skilled managers, and a large committed team of hundreds of volunteers, focused upon running three Community Centres:

 Social Housing Support Services across Central Sydney South